srene/ipfs_hicn/README.md

 * IPFS client

-  We have modified IPFS client to include IPFS content publication in the DHT using hICN addresses and content request using hICN.
+  We have modified IPFS client to include IPFS content publication in the DHT using hICN addresses and being able to request content using hICN protocol.

   [go-ipfs](https://github.com/srene/go-ipfs)